sf-wdi-22-23/angular-ui-practice/README.md

 ## External Directive Independent Practice (15 mins)

-Try incorporating community-made Angular directives into an existing Angular project (like the Awwwards sample).
+Try incorporating community-made Angular modules into an existing Angular project (like the Awwwards sample).
+Feel free to try any you'd like.
 Here are a few ideas:

   * Add the <a href="https://github.com/urish/angular-moment" target="_blank">angular-moment</a> directive to show a date and time in your app that ticks down by the second.